roman-zubarevich/another/docs/GAME.md

 ### Phase 2 (turn initiation)

-Initiate a turn (select random player for the first one, the 2nd player is selected here):
+Initiate a turn (select random player for the first turn, the 2nd player is selected here):
 ```mermaid
 sequenceDiagram
     participant S as Server